Therapy and Supervision through Covid-19

 Please contact Rose for to arrange a complimentary telephone consultation for therapy; supervision; online group supervision; consultation for employers; and training.

-Rose has worked with the NHS as a Lead Clinician, in the private sector and also for MIND.
-She has practised in the North West, North East, Essex, East Anglia, Eire and Wales.
+Rose Hall is a BABCP accredited cognitive behavioural psychotherapist with qualifications as a psychodynamic psychotherapist, counselor and solution focused therapist.
+She is also an NSPCC-trained Safeguarding Supervisor.
+She has worked with the NHS, in the private sector and also for MIND.
+She has practiced in the North West, North East, North Essex, East Anglia, Eire and Wales.

 Rose has a specialist interest and expertise in Complex Trauma and Dissociative States including for those who have experienced sexual, physical, emotional or domestic abuse, hearing voices, visual hallucinations and longstanding depression and anxiety.

 Teaching Training and Supervision